NYC Net Operating Income: NOI Calculator

 What is NOI?

 NOI can be best understood as the operating profit of a real estate investment.
-It is calculated by deducting the operating expenses from the income of a property.
+It is calculated by deducting the operational expenses from the property’s income.
 Investors often use NOI as their primary valuation metric when analyzing and comparing different properties.
-By calculating a property’s NOI, an investor can immediately know the revenue potential of an investment.
-This is useful information for investors and lenders as it tells them whether an investor will have enough cash flow to cover their mortgage payments.
+By calculating a property’s NOI, an investor can immediately know its revenue potential.
+This is valuable information for investors and lenders as it tells them whether an investor will have enough cash flow to cover their mortgage payments.

 However, investors need to remember that an NOI calculation will not factor in the cost of your mortgage.
 It’s also not the same as Net Cash Flow (NCF).
 A property’s NCF is its total income (cash inflows) minus total expenses (cash outflows) over a certain period.
 NCF is typically calculated on an annual or monthly basis through the equation: